-6) User groups: Based on the ideas of [11], their exist many works relying on providing personalization for groups of similar users rather than the users themselves.
-For example, [33], [34], propose aggregating data of multiple users belonging to similar interest groups.
-The target group a user belongs to is calculated locally.
+Based on the ideas of [6], their exist many works relying on providing personalization for groups of similar users rather than individual users themselves.
+For example, [23, 32], propose aggregating data of multiple users belonging to similar interest groups.
 A group profile is built anonymously using distributed and cryptographic techniques.